 '17-May-1999' '17-May-99' '17-may' 'May 17, 1999' '5/17/99' '5/17'

-and both of these represent the same time.
+Also, both of these formats represent the same time.

 '17-May-1999, 18:30' '5/17/99/6:30 pm'

-The default format for numbers-only input follows the American convention.
-Thus 3/6 is March 6, not June 3.
+The default format for numbers-only input follows the US convention.
+Therefore, 3/6 is March 6, not June 3.

 For example, consider the function

-computes the price of a bond given the yield-to-maturity.
-First set
+bndprice that computes the price of a bond given the yield to maturity.

-up variables for the yield-to-maturity, coupon rate, and the necessary
+First set up variables for the yield to maturity, coupon rate, and the necessary

 Yield = 0.07; CouponRate = 0.08; Settle = datenum('17-May-2000'); Maturity = datenum('01-Oct-2000');

-Alternatively, convert date strings to serial date numbers directly in the function input argument list.
+Alternatively, convert date character vectors to serial date numbers directly in the function input argument list.

-of a function designed to detect the presence of date strings and
+designed to detect the presence of date character vectors and make the conversion

-The decision to represent dates as either date strings or serial date numbers is often a matter of convenience.
-For example, when formatting data for visual display or for debugging date-handling code, it is often much easier to view dates as date strings because serial date numbers are difficult to interpret.
-Alternatively, serial date numbers are just another type of numeric data, and can be placed in a matrix along with any other numeric data for convenient manipulation.
+The decision to represent dates as either date character vectors or serial date numbers is often a matter of convenience.
+For example, when formatting data for visual display or for debugging date-handling code, you can view dates more easily as date character vectors because serial date numbers are difficult to interpret.
+Alternately, serial date numbers are just another type of numeric data, which you can place in a matrix along with any other numeric data for convenient manipulation.

-Remember that if you create a vector of input date strings, use a column vector, and be sure that all strings are the same length.
-Fill with spaces or zeros.
-See Matrices of String Input.
+Remember that if you create a vector of input date character vectors, use a column vector, and be sure that all character vectors are the same length.
+To ensure that the character vectors are the same length, fill the character vectors with spaces or zeros.
+For more information, see Matrices of Character Vector Input.

 month, three letters